 Certifications and Degrees

-Automotive Service Excellence Certificate Holders receive bigger paychecks (around $23.32 per hour) than those without credentials.
+Salaries approach $24.96 per hour for ASE Master Technicians; non-accredited workers make much less.
 The best paid folks at Waste Management, Inc. have an Associate's Degree, earning $16.19 per hour.

 Benefits and Perks

-36 percent receive paid vacation, and only 22 percent get sick leave.
-A 401(k) program is available, and a large number of survey participants use it to save for retirement.
-At Waste Management, Inc., a large number of employees have health insurance, and most employees have dental coverage.
-Some other perks are life insurance, a stock purchase plan, a casual working environment, and stock options.
+A third of respondents receive paid vacation, and only one in five survey participants get sick leave.
+A large number of survey participants report contributing to a 401(k).
+A large number of respondents receive health insurance, and most respondents get dental coverage.
+Other privileges include a stock purchase plan, life insurance, a casual working environment, and stock options.